flectra-hq/flectra/doc/reference/mobile.rst

 Introduction
 ============

-In Odoo 10.0 we released a mobile app which allows you to access all **Odoo apps** (even your customized modules).
+In Flectra 10.0 we released a mobile app which allows you to access all **Flectra apps** (even your customized modules).

-The application is a combination of **Odoo Web** and **Native Mobile components**.
-In other words it is a Odoo Web instance loaded inside a native, mobile, WebView container.
+The application is a combination of **Flectra Web** and **Native Mobile components**.
+In other words it is a Flectra Web instance loaded inside a native, mobile, WebView container.

-This page documents how you can access mobile native components like Camera, Vibration, Notification and Toast through Odoo Web (via JavaScript).
-For this, you do not need to be a mobile developer, if you know Odoo JavaScript API you can access all available mobile features.
+This page documents how you can access mobile native components like Camera, Vibration, Notification and Toast through Flectra Web (via JavaScript).
+For this, you do not need to be a mobile developer, if you know Flectra JavaScript API you can access all available mobile features.

-.. warning:: This features works with **Odoo Enterprise 10.0+** only
+.. warning:: This features works with **Flectra Enterprise 10.0+** only

 How does it work?
 =================